Tomatine: Mechanism of action

 Tomatine may play a major role in resistance of the tomato plant against fungal, microbial, insect, and herbivoral attack.

 The effects of the glycoalkaloids (to which tomatine belongs), can be divided in two main parts: the disruption of cellular membranes and the inhibition of the enzyme acetylcholinesterase.
-Tomatine is responsible in tomato plants for resistance against for example the Colorado beetle and to snails.
+Tomatine is responsible in tomato plants for resistance against animals such as snails and the Colorado beetle.
 It is also a defense against fungi.

 Membrane disruption

 The membrane disruptive properties of tomatine are caused by the ability to form 1:1 complexes with cholesterol.
 A possible mechanism of the membrane disruption by glycoalkaloids is displayed in figure 2.
 First, the aglycon part of tomatine binds reversibly to sterols in the membrane (figure 2, part 2).
 When this reaches a certain density, the glycosidic residues of the glycoalkaloids interact with each other by electrostatic interactions.
 This interaction catalyzes the development of an irreversible matrix of glycoalkaloid-sterol complexes (figure 2, part 4).
 In this way, the sterols from the external membrane are immobilized and membrane budding will arise.
 Tubular structures are formed, because of the structure of tomatine (figure 2, part 6).

 This membrane disruption causes cell death by cell leakage.
 Also, the disrupted membrane has an influence on sodium transport, by altering the membrane potential and reducing active sodium transport.
 When tomatine is orally ingested, the brush border of the intestine is damaged by the membrane-disruptive properties of tomatine, so increased uptake of macromolecules occurs.
 This damage to the epithelial barriers is dose-dependent.

 Tomatine is considered to be a fungitoxic compound, as it completely inhibits mycelial growth of the fungi C. orbiculare (MC100=2.0 mM), S. linicola (MC100=0.4 mM), and H. turcicum (MC100=0.13 mM).
 For the inhibition at a low pH, much more tomatine is required, so the compound is more effectively fungitoxic at a high pH, when the alkaloid is unprotonated.
 The unprotonated form of tomatine forms complexes with sterols such as cholesterol, which may cause disruption of cell membrane and changes in membrane permeability.

 Tomatine is effective against fungi at pH 8 but not at pH 4.
 A possible explanation for this is that the tomatine only in the deprotonated form binds to cholesterol to form the earlier mentioned complexes.
 Tomatine disrupts liposome membranes containing 3-β-hydroxy sterol, while liposomes without 3-β-hydroxy sterols are resistant to membrane disruption.
 Tomatine inhibits also the fungal types Ph. infestans and Py. aphanidermatum, which do not have any sterols in their membranes, so another mechanism of action must be present.